MissionBit/missionbit.github.io/README.md

-# www.missionbit.com
+# www.missionbit.org

-This is the source for www.missionbit.com!
+This is the source for www.missionbit.org
+(also available at www.missionbit.com)!

-We use [Jekyll] to help us generate www.missionbit.com because that's what [GitHub Pages] uses.
+We use [Jekyll] to help us generate www.missionbit.org because that's what [GitHub Pages] uses.
 This lets us build a site with a lot of pages without having to repeat so much over and over.